 In order to enable a better employee experience at every stage in the life-cycle of itsHuman Resources your Company is currently in the process of implementing the SAPSuccessFactors suite of cloud services.
 Your Company's constant endeavor is to bring aboutfurther continuous improvements in its Human Resource practices.

 QUALITY HEALTH & SAFETY MANAGEMENT SYSTEM

-Your Company is adequately maintaining the system to ensure customer satisfaction interms of quality and services protection of Environment safeguard the occupationalhealth safety of all our employees and compliance to applicable legal and othernon-regulatory requirements pertaining to environment health and safety along withcontinual improvements to the system.
+Your Company is adequately maintaining the system to ensure customer satisfaction interms of quality and services protection of Environment safeguarding the occupationalhealth safety of all our employees and compliance to applicable legal and othernon-regulatory requirements pertaining to environment health and safety along withcontinual improvements to the system.

-Your Company has been consistently adopting best construction practices withuncompromising quality environment and safety standards which are recognized byour clients / associates and Govt. bodies through awards / accreditations in recent pasti.e.
+Your Company has been consistently adopting best construction practices withuncompromising quality environment health and safety standards which are recognized byour clients / associates and Govt. bodies through awards / accreditations in recent pasti.e.
 National Safety Awards CIDC Vishwa Karma Awards for Best construction project andEHS Gold Award for Training Excellence.

 OTHER DISCLOSURES AND INFORMATION